nxsflow/vibe-coding/docs/app-design/architecture.md

 - **Automatic Fields**: AWS Amplify automatically handles id, createdAt, and updatedAt fields, simplifying schema definition and ensuring consistent timestamps.

 This domain-driven architecture enables semantic organization of notes and their relationships to real-world entities, while the block-level reference system allows for fine-grained annotation and intelligent retrieval of content.

+## Storage Architecture

+The application implements a secure file storage system using AWS S3 for storing and retrieving file attachments related to notes.
+This component is crucial for functionality like document references, image embedding, and resource linking.

+### Key Storage Components

+- **S3 Bucket**: A dedicated Amazon S3 bucket named 'NoteAppStorage' serves as the central repository for all file attachments.

+- **Path-based Organization**:

+  - `/notes/{entity_id}/*`: Stores files directly associated with notes
+  - `/resources/{entity_id}/*`: Stores general purpose resources uploaded by users
+  - `/shared/{entity_id}/*`: Stores resources that users choose to share with others

+- **Owner-based Access Controls**:
+  - Each user can only access files within their own {entity_id} path
+  - The {entity_id} token is automatically substituted with the user's unique identifier
+  - Fine-grained permissions:
+    - Owners have full read/write/delete access to their own files
+    - For shared resources, other authenticated users have read-only access
+    - No access is granted to resources owned by other users

+### Storage Implementation Details

+- **Storage Resource Configuration**: Defined in `amplify/storage/resource.ts` using Amplify's TypeScript-first approach with entity-based permissions.

+- **Resource Management**:

+  - Files are referenced by S3 keys stored in the GraphQL database
+  - Keys follow the pattern `<purpose>/{entity_id}/<filename>` for ownership enforcement
+  - The Resource model links file references to specific note blocks

+- **Integration with Note Editor**: The editor will interact with the storage system to enable:

+  - File uploads directly from the editor interface with proper path prefixing
+  - Image previews within notes
+  - Document attachments with file type detection
+  - Auto-generated summaries for attached documents (using LLM processing)

+- **Security Considerations**:
+  - Strict owner-based access patterns ensure data isolation between users
+  - Path-based security prevents unauthorized access to other users' files
+  - Selective sharing capabilities for collaboration while maintaining security
+  - Content type validation to prevent security issues

+This owner-based storage architecture provides a robust foundation for the file attachment features while maintaining strong security through data isolation and selective sharing.